 – Past Board President

-Named to Texas Rising Stars list, as published in Texas Monthly magazine, 2014-16.
+Named to Texas Rising Stars list in business litigation, as published in Texas Monthly magazine, 2014-17.